3 key takeaways

 Page two of your resume is prime real estate for expanding on your impact.
 Here’s how to make it count:

-• Highlight earlier roles with relevant wins: Older experience can still matter—especially if it’s in the same industry or shows transferable skills.
+- Highlight earlier roles with relevant wins: Older experience can still matter, especially if it’s in the same industry or shows transferable skills.
 Use page two to give them a quick spotlight without overloading the first half.

 Best practices for your two-page resume

-A great two-page resume isn’t just about filling space—it’s about using that space to clearly and effectively communicate your value.
+A great two-page resume isn’t just about filling space.
+It’s about using that space to clearly and effectively communicate your value.
 These tips will help make sure both pages work hard for you.

-✅ Start with relevance; not everything
+✅ Start with relevance

 ✅ Make both pages easy to scan